tencent cloud

 sasl_password

-1. Write a message production program named Producer.php.
+1. Write the message production program Producer.php.

 <?php